lrc-se/aoc-2023/README.md

 ### Day 9

 Just straight-up loops today too, with a sentinel for performance, and it's blazing fast even without trickery.

+### Day 10

+Mmm, pattern matching.
+For part 2 I transformed the grid to a version which always includes spaces around the pipes, performed a simple flood fill (as per [day 18 from last year](https://github.com/lrc-se/aoc-2022/blob/main/day18/puzzle.nim)) from the outside, and then counted the non-loop tiles from the original grid whose counterparts remained untouched in the expanded grid.